GDPR compliance and privacy statement

 Regarding invoices, if a client wishes me to delete all emails and invoices from my files, after the period stated above, I will do this upon receipt of an email request from the client.

 Regarding work files, if a client wishes me to delete them, I will do this upon receipt of an email request from the client.
+If a third party client’s client or research participant requests this, they must do so to my client who will pass the request on to me.

 Regarding blog post email alerts, there is an unsubscribe link at the bottom of each email received, allowing the reader to unsubscribe at any point.